NOTE: You must have a file open before you can create a new account. If you do not have an existing file, you will need to create one.

 Select the currency to be used for the account from the dropdown list.

 Enter the date the account was opened or select it from the calendar using the icon to the right.
 You will not be able to enter any transaction with a date earlier than the account opening date, but you can change this date later, if necessary.

 Enter the opening balance for the account.
-If this is an existing bank account this information can be found on your statement.
+If this is an existing bank account, this information can be found on your statement.
 If it is a new account, the opening balance can be left at zero.

 Selecting the Preferred Account check box will allow preferred access in some dialogs and views of KMyMoney.